runt18/mojo/examples/moterm_example_app/README.md

 You'll probably need to click on the window to give it keyboard focus.
 You may also want to resize the window (especially horizontally) to make it bigger.

-At the `:)` prompt, you may enter the URL for any application implementing the `mojo.terminal.TerminalClient` interface.
-E.g.:
+At the `:)` prompt, you may enter the URL for any application providing the `mojo.terminal.TerminalClient` service.

+### Example 1: Dart netcat

+An example of a terminal client application written in Dart is `dart_netcat`:

     :) mojo:dart_netcat